hacksu/nextcord-bot/README.md

 2: Under the URL generator tab, select "bot" in the scopes checklist

-3: Select "Administrator" in the bot permissions checklist that appears
+3: Select "Send Messages", "Read Message History", and "Add Reactions" in the bot permissions checklist that appears

 4: Copy the URL it gives you, and paste it into your browser